 We let the boys take turns from week to week deciding which game we will play.
 We only play one game, and they are pretty good about remembering who picked the previous week (which is good… because my foggy memory doesn’t store that information long).

 Make It Special With Snacks

 Game night for our family isn’t complete without a special dessert.
 And in our house, dessert almost always revolves around chocolate.
-M and I both passed on our chocolate affinity to the boys, so brownies and cookies are crowd favorites.
+My husband and I both passed on our chocolate affinity to the boys, so brownies and cookies are crowd favorites.

 Each Sunday, we share a fun dessert to eat before or during the game (depending on what we are playing and how much a handful of chocolate might ruin the game).
 Snacks can be as elaborate as these homemade salted triple chocolate cookies or as simple as bulk candy from the grocery store.
 Choose whatever works best for your family.

 Some games can take a while, and the boys love to get every last minute of playing time out of the night.
 But we also like to get the boys to bed a little earlier on Sunday nights to give M and me a chance to hang out.

 We try to have dinner before game night and get started with plenty of time to play and then put the boys to bed at a reasonable time.
 The specific timetable will depend on what works best for your family, but we find that 20 – 30 minutes to play games is a good duration for our boys, who are 7 and 5.
 We always finish shorter games but will set a time limit for games that tend to last longer than 30 minutes.